AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 A unique unit or object in programming.
 Contains attributes or parameters that can be modified.
-Examples include staging — where an update can change entities such as price rules, products or categories — and database records — where service contracts include data structures that are sent and received.
+Examples include staging — where an update can change entities such as price rules, products, or categories — and database records — where service contracts include data structures that are sent and received.

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
 * _Related terms: attribute, cart rules, catalog rules_

 ### entity attribute value